hakonephp/.github/profile/README.md

-# Hakone HTTP Middlewares for PHP 🏃‍♀️
+# Hakone: HTTP packages for PHP 🏃‍♀️

 **Hakone** is a collection of [PSR](https://www.php-fig.org/)-based HTTP libraries.
 These packages focus on generality and type safety.